sejaldua/sejaldua/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a programmer, data scientist, biomedical engineer, runner, and sushi connoisseur 🍣 .
+I'm a data scientist, programmer, biomedical engineer, runner, and sushi connoisseur 🍣 .

 - 👩‍💻 I am interested in the intersection between technology and human health.
 That being said, I also care a lot about education, music, and sports!
 - 📈 I love using data to tell stories, make better decisions, model complex systems, analyze behavior, and solve problems.
-- 🔜 In Spring 2021, I will be co-teaching a course called Data Science for Biotech in the Tufts Experimental College.
+- 💬 Ask me about my experience co-teaching Data Science for Biotech in the Tufts Experimental College.
 - ⚡ Fun fact: I memorized 314 digits of pi in 6th grade... and still remember them... because I am a huge nerd. 🤓
 - 📫 How to reach me: [email](mailto:sejaldua@gmail.com).
 Happy to chat and/or collaborate on a project!